 Does investing money in a website sound intimidating?
 That's understandable, especially as a newbie.

-Having a profession website is a must when it comes presenting your services as a business.
+Having a professional website is a must when it comes to presenting your services as a business.

 Even the most basic website goes a long way in building credibility as a freelance writer.

 Having a basic website is fine, but you should still invest in a domain name and a self-hosted website.

 Free websites from WordPress.com or Wix look unprofessional because of the domain name.
 Rather than having a concise domain like FirstNameLastName.com, you’re stuck with domains like:

 Purchasing a domain name for your freelance writing business builds credibility as a freelance writer because it shows you’re

 - Willing to invest in your business